 #8: Sea to Sky Gondola (Squamish, BC)

-Take the scenic drive down the Sea to Sky Highway toward Squamish and ride the Sea to Sky Gondola up the mountain for more festive cheer!
-The trails at the top are decked out with holiday decorations.
+Take the scenic drive down the Sea to Sky Highway toward Squamish for the Spirit of Christmas Basecamp Edition!
+The Gondola is CLOSED until Spring 2020 but there are still festivities happening at the base.
 Drop by the website for the full calendar of events.

-Dates: The Spirit of Christmas runs from December 1 to January 6, 2018.
+Dates: The Spirit of Christmas runs from November 29 to December 15, 2019.

 #9: Bright Nights (Stanley Park)